immobiliare/backstage-plugin-gitlab/README.md

   </EntityLayout>
 );
 ```
-3. Add the Gitlab cards to the Overview tab on the entity page(Optional).
+3. Add the GitLab cards to the Overview tab on the entity page(Optional).

 ```tsx
 // packages/app/src/components/catalog/EntityPage.tsx